mathetake/mathetake.github.io/index.md

 - published two research papers about the recommendation system architecture and algorithm

 #### February, 2017 - March, 2017: software engineer intern at Gunosy Inc.
-- build some machine learning models for news article recommendation
+- built some machine learning models for news article recommendation

 ## Education